Above and Beyond Limitations

 This phase educates them on how to appreciate nature, acquire basic survival skills and be stronger physically.

-Participants will learn to recognize their own leadership potential and use effective communication skills to create change in order to serve their community.
+Participants will learn to recognise their own leadership potential and use effective communication skills to create change in order to serve their community.

-The Footprints Mentoring Programme aims to match less fortunate adolescent girls with responsible and inspiring adults who mentor and enable a positive impact in the life of the adolescents.
-The Footprints Mentoring Programme was introduced by Datuk Sri Vijay Eswaran in September 2009 under the banner of QI Group.
+The Footprints mentoring programme aims to match less fortunate adolescent girls with responsible and inspiring adults who mentor and enable a positive impact in the life of the adolescents.
+The Footprints mentoring programme was introduced by Dato' Sri Vijay Eswaran in September 2009 under the banner of QI Group.
 This programme is catered for teenage girls to overcome their weakness and be confident to face and resolve difficulties and challenges in their daily life.
-RHYTHM sincerely believes that this comprehensive and integrated mentor-mentee approach will yield incredible return of investment in terms of positively developing the youth.
+RYTHM sincerely believes that this comprehensive and integrated mentor-mentee approach will yield incredible return of investment in terms of positively developing the youth.